Fernap/UberASMTool/assets/readme.txt

 If using UberASM Tool on an SA-1 ROM, note that all resources still run on the SNES CPU side by default.
-If you want to take advantage of the speed boost that the SA-1 CPU offers, the macro library file includes the
-%invoke_sa1(label) macro to run the routine at "label:" on the SA-1 CPU.
+If you want to take advantage of the speed boost that the SA-1 CPU offers, you can use the %invoke_sa1(label) macro to run the routine at "label:" on the SA-1 CPU.
 The called routine should end in a JSL, and the DBR is not set automatically, so you will have to do so if needed.
 To use this in a hybrid resource, then, some example code might look like:

 --------------------------------------------------------------
 | ; ... main resource code                                   |